netgloo/benjamin/readme.md

 To solve this you need a GitHub account, then simply follow instructions from the error message, that are:

-- Go to https://github.com/settings/tokens/new?scopes=repo&description=Composer+on+my+PC to retrive a token for using Composer
+- Go to https://github.com/settings/tokens/new?scopes=repo&description=Composer+on+my+PC to retrive a token to using with Composer.
-- Give the token to composer pasting it when prompted, after `Token (hidden):`
+- Give the token to composer pasting it when prompted, after `Token (hidden):`.

 <!--
 ### Configurations